Next Event: Plant Fairs Roadshow, Hole Park Gardens, Rolvenden, Kent - Sunday, 2nd February, 2025

 Simple Winter Pruning

-Cutting into any plant can feel daunting, even destructive, but in most cases it should be good for them and enjoyable for you.
-If you’re ever in any doubt, equip yourself with a good pruning book: they can be picked up for a couple of pounds in a charity bookshop.
-The pages will be packed with sound advice and, most importantly useful diagrams.
-One I can recommend is the RHS book of Pruning and Training.
-You’ll find links to related posts at this end of this article.
+If you're ever in doubt, equip yourself with a good pruning book: they can be picked up for a couple of pounds in a charity bookshop.
+The pages will be packed with sound advice and useful diagrams.
+One I recommend is the RHS book of Pruning and Training.
+Many horticultural organisations offer pruning courses run by experts if you want to extend your knowledge further or prefer to learn 'hands-on'.

 3. Apple and pear trees benefit from pruning to encourage more flowers and fruit.
-Cut long, and unbranched stems back to produce short spurs around the main branches.
+Cut long and unbranched stems back to produce short spurs around the main branches.
 These will produce flowers in a few months.
-Aim to remove no more than 10-20% of the tree otherwise you might send it into overdrive and encourage too much leaf production.
+Aim to remove no more than 10-20% of the tree; otherwise, you might send it into overdrive and encourage too much leaf production.

 7. Autumn-fruiting raspberries can be trimmed almost to ground level.
 The next fruit crop will be produced on new stems ('canes') that emerge from the soil in spring.